BlueSchnabeltier/botright-driver-autoinstall/README.md

 # botright-driver-autoinstall

 ## This Fork
-This fork was made to automatically install playwright drivers by using the playwright-driver-autoinstall module by me.
+This was made to automatically install playwright drivers by using the playwright-driver-autoinstall module by me alongside botright.

 ## Install